unstoppabledomains/dev-docs/developer-toolkit/smart-contracts/cns-smart-contracts.md

 ---
 title: CNS Smart Contract
-description: This is the CNS Smart Contract page.
+description: This page provides brief descriptions with links to source code and deployment addresses for the Crypto Name Service smart contracts.
 editPage:
   disable: true
 ---